pandaicecoffee/digital-id-platform/README.md

 1. As a tax authority, I want to verify that a Digital ID is active so that I can confirm a citizen is eligible to submit a tax return
 2. As a tax authority, I want to check that a Digital ID was not suspended during a reporting period so that I can ensure the identity was valid throughout the period

-### Driving License Authority
+### Driving Licence Authority
 1. As a driving licence authority, I want to verify that a Digital ID is active so that I can confirm a citizen's identity before issuing a licence
-2. As a driving licence authority, I want to check that a Digital ID has no temporary restrictions so that I can confirm eligibility before renewing a licence
+2. As a driving licence authority, I want to check that an applicant meets the minimum driving age so that I can confirm eligibility before issuing a licence

 ### Airport Services
 1. As an airport service, I want to verify that a Digital ID exists so that I can confirm a traveller has a registered identity before allowing them to check in